neurogears/vrp-2021/_worksheets/01-acquisition.md

 * Insert a `Grayscale` transform between `CameraCapture` and `VideoWriter`.
 * Run the workflow.
 The output should now be a grayscale movie.
-* Modify the workflow so that it records **both** a colour and a grayscale movie.
+* Modify the workflow so that it records **simultaneously** a colour and a grayscale movie.

 Audio Acquisition
 -----------------

 Audio data is captured at much higher temporal sampling frequencies than video.
 However, the data is typically buffered into chunks of multiple samples before being sent to the computer.
-Also, multiple audio channels can be acquired simultaneously in the case of a stereo microphone, or high-density ephys probes.
-For this reason, such multi-sample, multi-channel data is also typically represented as a 2D matrix of amplitude values, where rows represent channels, and columns represent time.
+Also, multi-channel data can be acquired simultaneously in the case of a stereo microphone, or high-density ephys probes.
+Such multi-sample, multi-channel data is typically represented as a 2D matrix, where rows represent channels, and columns represent time.

 ### **Exercise 3:** Saving a WAV file